 In the Southwest, the Navajo people traditionally raised sheep to provide meat and wool to weave blankets and rugs.
 Sheep ranching, weaving, and fiber production remain part of the modern Navajo economy.

 From the early 1930s to late 1980s, the Navajo Nation and Bureau of Indian Affairs used toxaphene and lindane-based solutions to treat sheep in dip vats.
-Toxaphene and lindane are organochlorine pesticides and are both listed as "reasonably anticipated to be human carcinogens" in the Thirteenth Report on Carcinogens published by the National Toxicology Program.
+Toxaphene and lindane are organochlorine pesticides and are both listed as "reasonably anticipated to be human carcinogens" in the Fourteenth Report on Carcinogens published by the National Toxicology Program.
 They are both persistent organic pollutants and endocrine disruptors.

 During this time, approximately 250 sheep dip vats were built throughout the Navajo Nation.
 The pesticide solutions drained into unlined pits or local streams.
 High concentrations of toxaphene and lindane were suspected of contaminating soil surrounding the sheep dip vats and adjacent water supplies.